S H A M E , S T I G M A, C O L O R E C T A L

 Sexual Health

-Colorectal conditions might affect a person’s ability to bottom due to pain, the fact that bottoming may worsen existing symptoms, and due to anxieties surrounding anal incontinence.
+This includes pain, the fact that bottoming may (may!) worsen existing symptoms and anxieties surrounding anal incontinence.

 Self Esteem and Perceptions of Desirability

-When this is coupled with body image issues from surgeries and/or scarring, this anxiety may have long-lasting effects on a bottom’s self-esteem.
+When this is coupled with body image issues from surgeries and/or scarring, this anxiety may have long-lasting effects on self-esteem, social and sexual lives and can be uniquely detrimental to psychosocial health and wellbeing.

 Barriers to Healthcare